-Select the best location for the Party Lot perennial beds.
+Select the best location for the Commercial Curtain lot design.
 Use marking paint and a tape measure to map out the size, shape, and dimensions of your design.
+The Field Guide recommends approximately 5 by 20 foot area (100 square feet) or the full width of your lot.
+The commercial lot shown on the design plan is 20 by 120 square feet.

 Minimal grass removal is required for your lot design.
-The Field Guide recommends removing the grass and its root system by digging the grass up.
-If implementing the design across multiple lots, a different grass removal method may be required.
-Refer to Remove Your Grass on page 4 for more information.
+The Field Guide recommends removing the grass and its root system by digging up the grass.

-Plant Trees
+Plant Trees + Shrubs

-The Field Guide recommends planting 1.5 inch diameter trees; however, you can plant smaller or larger trees if you prefer.
+The Field Guide recommends planting 1.5 inch diameter trees; however, smaller or larger trees can be planted if preferred.
 Trees can be purchased in pots or balled and burlapped.
-If you decide to plant larger trees, speak with a professional or an educational group as older trees can be more difficult to establish.
+If you decide to plant larger trees speak with a professional or an educational group as older trees can be more difficult to establish.